 Keep a Record of Goals That Were Reached

-Another thing I do is keep a record of the goals I’ve checked off my list.
+Another thing I do is keep a record of the goals I’ve checked off on my goal sheets.
 We should always be proud of the things we’ve accomplished.
 It helps keep you motivated to keep pushing towards your new goals.